dionyziz/marabu-course/docs/protocol.md

 This is necessary because a signature cannot sign itself.

 An output is a dictionary with keys `value` and `pubkey`.
 The `value` is a non-negative integer indicating how much value is carried by the output.
+The value is denominated in picabu, the smallest denomination in Marabu.
+1 bu = 10^12 picabu.
 The `pubkey` is a public key, the receipient of the money.

 ```json